Nutrition (NUTR)

 This course provides an application of the Nutrition Care Process to a variety of disease states.
 Students will gain experience with assessment, diagnosis, intervention, monitoring, and evaluation of nutrition problems using a case based and simulation approach.
 Students will gain competence in the application of medical terminology and standardized language for the Nutrition Care Process.

-This course provides students with academic and experiential applications of nutritional principles to populations and communities, with an emphasis on health promotion and disease prevention.
-Students utilize assessment skills to determine health and nutritional needs of individuals and groups in community settings.
-Under the supervision of a Registered Dietitian, students participate in nutrition counseling sessions and educational programs in their field placements with local community nutrition organizations.
-Coursework includes lecture, group discussion, journaling, assigned readings, research papers, project work, and practical field experiences.
-The course consists of two hours of lecture, eight to twelve hours of practicum.
+This graduate course provides students with academic and experiential applications of nutritional principles to populations and communities, with an emphasis on health promotion and disease prevention.
+Students will assess the health and nutritional needs of individuals and groups in community settings.
+They will expand critical thinking skills beyond the practice setting and apply their knowledge to broader policy initiatives impacting the nutritional health of our population.
+Under the supervision of a Registered Dietitian, students will participate in nutrition counseling and educational programs in their field placements with local community nutrition organizations.
+Coursework may include lecture, group discussion, journaling, simulation, assigned readings, research papers, project work, and practical field experiences.
+The course consists of two hours of lecture, and eight to twelve hours of practicum.

-This course covers the application of nutrition knowledge in the solution of problems related to disease.
+This graduate course covers the application of nutrition knowledge in the solution of problems related to disease.
 Under the supervision of a Registered Dietitian, students utilize the Nutrition Care Process in the care of assigned patients in acute, ambulatory, and/or long-term care settings.
-Continued emphasis is placed on the development of assessment, diagnosis, intervention, and monitoring/evaluation skills, culminating in students' ability to assume nutritional care responsibilities for adults and children with medical needs (e.g. inborn errors of metabolism, trauma, immune dysfunction, endocrine, hepatic, pancreatic, oncology), obesity, and malnutrition.
+Continued emphasis is placed on the development of assessment, diagnosis, intervention, and monitoring/evaluation skills, culminating in students' ability to assume nutritional care responsibilities for adults and children with medical needs (e.g. inborn errors of metabolism, eating disorders, gastrointestinal, endocrine, hepatic, pancreatic, oncology, obesity, integrative and functional nutrition).
 The course consists of assigned readings, discussions, problem-based learning, simulations, and practical experiences in hospitals, medical centers, and/or long-term care facilities.
 Two hours of lecture, 24 hours of practicum.